phoenixframework/phoenix/docs/channels.md

 The word "Channel" is really shorthand for a layered system with a number of components.
 Let's take a quick look at them now so we can see the big picture a little better.

+## JS Documentation

+Phoenix ships with a JavaScript client that is available when generating a new Phoenix project.
+The documentation for the JavaScript module is available at [https://hexdocs.pm/phoenix/js/](https://hexdocs.pm/phoenix/js/)

 ## The Moving Parts

 ### Socket Handlers